|Summer A 2019 (6 credits) – Aix-en-Provence, France||$8,895*||Arrive June 1, 2019 – Depart July 14, 2019||MSASU6|

 *Some classes carry additional fees which are not included with the ASA program fee, to cover course-specific materials or mandatory academic excursions.
 Details are below.

-Aix-en-Provence, France: The Marchutz School of Fine Arts at IAU College – Summer Course Offerings
+Aix-en-Provence, France: Summer Course Offerings – The Marchutz School of Fine Arts at IAU

-The traditional 6-credit Marchutz summer program is offered during Session A (the 6-week session) and consists of 2 mandatory art classes taught in English: Art Criticism & Aesthetics, and Painting & Drawing.
+The traditional Marchutz Fine Arts summer program is offered during Session A (6-week session) and consists of 2 mandatory art classes taught in English: Art Criticism & Aesthetics, and Painting & Drawing.
 In addition to that, you can take an optional third class (elective) of your choosing for a total of 9 credits.
 (Please note that pricing varies, depending on how many credits you take.)
 Although you may take French language as your third class, it is not mandatory to take French on this program.
 Students who opt for the 9-credit Marchutz summer program should have at least 2 elective classes approved by their academic advisor, in case of changes in course availability or schedule conflicts.

 All courses with course number FRE are taught in French.
 All other courses are taught in English, unless otherwise noted.

 Classes are assigned on a first come, first served basis, so it is best to apply early!